dipu363/BrainCarrier/README.md

 # Brain Carrier

-Brain Carrier is an quizze app build with flutter faremwork for android and ios and web.
+Brain Carrier is a quizze app build with flutter faremwork for android and ios and web.

 ## Getting Started
 Objective: To build a quiz app that allows teachers to create quizzes and students to take quizzes.